Cycle South Australia's Wine Regions

 Aug Sat 13 2022 to Aug Thu 18 2022AvailableFrom$2,150*

 Sep Sat 10 2022 to Sep Thu 15 2022AvailableFrom$2,150*

 Make the most of possibly our most relaxed cycling tour – ride just the best bits and be transported for the rest.

 Experience the icons of Australian food and wine with visits to the likes of Penfolds, Maggie Beers, Seppeltsfield, and more.

 Cycle on mostly traffic-free trails along the Clare Valley’s Riesling Rail Trail, the Barossa Trail, and the Coast to Vines Shiraz Rail Trail in McLaren Vale.

 Kick back in cosmopolitan Adelaide, one of the nine Great Wine Capitals of the World.

-Discover more than just wine in the stunning and diverse scenery, from beautiful rural landscapes and historic sandstone cityscapes, to some of the finest local produce Australia has to offer.
+Discover more than just wine in the stunning and diverse scenery, from beautiful rural landscapes and historic sandstone cityscapes, stunning sandy beaches, to some of the finest local produce Australia has to offer.